engineerbaz/BAZ-learns/Cloud_Architect/04_Network_HuaweiCloud.md

 - Can have 100 million concurrent session
 - ELB Architecture
   - LoadBalancer (Distribute traffic, LB on Public network has an EIP, while ELB on Private network is bind to a VPC)
   - Listerner (listens on requests from client and routes the requests to Backend servers)
-  - Backend Server
+  - Backend Server (Backend server group atlest one server to process client)
+    - Round Robin
+    - Least Connection
+    - Source IP Hash
+    - Connection ID

 - You can add health check as well
+  - UDP
+  - TCP
+  - HTTP
+- 100.125.0.0/16 must allowed in Security Group

+- Application Scenario
-- Application Scenario: Heavy Traffic
+  - Heavy Traffic
-- Application Scenario: Different traffic
+  - Different traffic
-- Application Scenario: Eliminating SPOF
+  - Eliminating SPOF
-- Application Scenario: Cross AZ LoadBalancing (If AZ becomes faulty, traffic can be distributed)
+  - Cross AZ LoadBalancing (If AZ becomes faulty, traffic can be distributed)

 ----